danielledonnelly/kittycones/README.md

 ### Features
 ✦ Cute animated cat customers

-✦ Fast-paced gameplay with a timer
+<br>✦ Fast-paced gameplay with a timer

-✦ Playful background music and sound effects
+<br>✦ Playful background music and sound effects

-✦ Responsive design for mobile and desktop
+<br>✦ Responsive design for mobile and desktop

 ### How to Play
 1. Check customer order